ForgeK1/InsightWriteWebsite/README.md

 # Insight Write Journaling Application <br/> (Software Engineering)
 Welcome!
-My team and I collaborated to create Insight Write 📒📝, a Django web application built with Python.
+For our Software Engineering final project, my team and I collaborated to create Insight Write 📒📝, a Django web application built with Python.
 Designed to offer a unique journaling experience, our project aims to serve individuals interested in personal growth and self-expression.
 Insight Write provides a private and supportive space for users to reflect and improve their mental health.

 ### Project contents 💻